justinjest/python-essentials/lessons/03IntroToDataEngineering.md

 ## 3.1 Intro to Pandas

 **Pandas** is a very powerful, open-source library for data analysis and manipulation in Python.
 It's widely used for handling and analyzing data structures, particularly in tabular format.
 With Pandas, you can work easily with structured data, perform data cleaning, and conduct complex transformations.
+You can read more about pandas [here](https://pandas.pydata.org/docs/index.html).

 ### Why Use Pandas?
 Pandas provides data structures like **DataFrames** and **Series** that make data manipulation in Python simpler and faster.
 It's well-suited for tasks that involve: